What is contact centre compliance?

 - Offer goods and services to EU citizens or,

 - Collect personal information of EU citizens.

-Under this legislation, organisations are faced with protecting any data that can be used to identify an individual, provide customers with access to any personal data they request, and ensure the ‘right to erasure’; customers have the right to be forgotten, meaning every piece of personal information that is related to the individual is required to be deleted.
+Under this legislation, organisations are required to protect any data that can be used to identify an individual, provide customers with access to any personal data they request ensure the ‘right to erasure’; and customers have the right to be forgotten, meaning every piece of personal information that is related to the individual is required to be deleted.

-This legislation has pressured organisations to adhere to new, rigorous privacy requirements.
-However, using the right contact centre technology can support complying with GDPR, which assists in avoiding tough penalties.
+This legislation has created pressure for organisations to adhere to new, rigorous privacy requirements.
+However, using the right contact centre technology can support compliance with GDPR and manage privacy requirements.

 In July 2020, the Australian Securities and Investments Commission (ASIC) released Regulatory Guide 271: Internal dispute resolution, which explains what financial firms must do to have an internal dispute resolution (IDR) system that meets ASIC’s standards and requirements.